Aminofa70/FerriteHyperelastic.jl/docs/src/tutorials/tutorial_fem.md

 ```
 are used to define our boundary conditions.

-If you wan to chose other element types like tri3 and so on please refer to [generate_grid](https://github.com/Ferrite-FEM/Ferrite.jl/blob/f1d1d0deef7bdaf019bd63ce9e8d959b6ebc8c4d/src/Grid/grid_generators.jl#L1-L7) .
+If you want to chose other element types like tri3 and so on please refer to [generate_grid](https://github.com/Ferrite-FEM/Ferrite.jl/blob/f1d1d0deef7bdaf019bd63ce9e8d959b6ebc8c4d/src/Grid/grid_generators.jl#L1-L7) .

 Next step is defining the fem values (interpolation and numerical integration)